The Best Horse Racing Betting Sites

 If betting on horse racing just before the off or even in play, Betfair's Exchange is the best place to do it.
 The Sportsbook is no slouch either, with plenty of big race boosts over the weekend's on some of the favourites hitting the frame or winning at sometimes double the normal odds.
 They also have an extensive range of specials daily or over the course of either the flat or NH season.

-Pros and cons of using Betfair
+Pros and Cons of Using Betfair

 Positives